-UPDATE: Here's the trailer!video and USA Today article have both surfaced, each meant to signal the impending arrival of a proper teaser trailer, debuting Tuesday.
+UPDATE: Here's the trailer!Iron Man 3 is still more than six months away, but the promotional machine is already in motion.
+A (very) short video and USA Today article have both surfaced, each meant to signal the impending arrival of a proper teaser trailer, debuting Tuesday.

 Said by Marvel Studios president Kevin Feige to kick off "Phase 2" of the incredibly successful feature film line, Iron Man 3 brings many new characters to the mythos.
 But you don't want to wait until May 3, 2013 to be properly informed, do you?
 Here's a handy guide to the movie's additions, so you can feel suitably equipped to answer when your friends or family ask you, "Who's that dude?
 Is he from the comics?"